 After growing up as Mum's "little eco warrior" and having always had a real sensitivity to the natural world, I decided to set up a regenerative market garden.
-The principle was to demonstrate taking a degraded piece of land and demonstrating that we can produce an abundance of food and biodiversity, whilst also regenerating and building soil.
+The principle was to take a degraded piece of land and demonstrate that we can produce an abundance of food and biodiversity, whilst also regenerating and building soil.

 Upon setting this up I discovered that good living compost just wasn't something that was available.

 When asking others for inputs to make my own compost, the idea for Compost Club was born.

 After studying the soil food web with Dr. Elaine Ingham my thirst for knowledge on the subject of soil health and stewarding natural processes to bring about a change in our growing practices as well as how we view waste grew.